shirtsgroup/cg_openmm/README.md

 from cg_openmm import *

-If this test does not work, please check to make sure that the foldamers path is included in the $PYTHONPATH system variable.
+If this test does not work, please check to make sure that the cg_openmm path is included in the $PYTHONPATH system variable.
 This is the most common place for the package installation to fail.

 **For full documentation please refer to 'manual.pdf'.**